Gauntlet173/lawmirror/README.md

 Known Problems:
 * Cursor should move into the newly-created thing, but it doesn't.
+* adding paragraphs inside a paragraph with sub-paragraphs adds multiple paragraphs.
+* It's possible to add wrap-ups to paragraphs with no sub-paragraphs.

 Must-have (if this is to be used to replace CLEAN):
 * Get the auto-generated index numbers from the CSS into the <num> tag.